patternfly/training-scenarios/html-css/override-extend-variables/step2-instructions.md

-Now that you have a card on your page, let's customize the styles applied to it.
+There is now a card on the page, customize the styles applied to it.

 1) <strong>Add a new color variable to use in the card.</strong>

-Let's make the links in the card purple!
-In PatternFly, all of the css values you use are first assigned to variables.
-It is recommended doing the same when making customizations in your application.
+ Now make the links in the card purple!
+In PatternFly, all of the CSS values used are first assigned to variables.
+It is recommended doing the same when making customizations in the application.

 In `myapp.scss` inside of the `:root` block make a new variable name called `--my-app-card-theme--Color` and assign it to be purple: `#6200EE`.